Supporting Palm Beach County Artists

 The mission of the Randolph A. Frank Prize for the Performing Arts is to recognize and reward individual performing artists and dedicated educators who enrich the quality of the performing arts in Palm Beach County, Florida.
 All established and emerging individuals who regularly perform or engage in performing arts education in Palm Beach County are eligible for consideration.

-South Florida Cultural Consortium Visual and Media Artists Fellowship
+South Florida Cultural Consortium Grant to Contemporary Visual & Media Artists

 Muse Awards for Local Artists

 The Cultural Council awards the artistic development and community service of emerging visual and performing artists working in Palm Beach County.
 As part of the biennial Muse Awards, there is no application process and awards are made by the Council’s board of directors based on the recommendation of a panel of previous award-winners and cultural leaders.

 This $2,500 award recognizes a visual artist whose life and work emulate that of the late Hector Ubertalli, the Palm Beach County painter and sculptor who was internationally known for his veiled, misty landscape paintings.